google/horologist/docs/datalayer-helpers-guide.md

 # DataLayer helpers libraries

-These libraries provides an easy means to detect and install your app across both watch and phone.
+The DataLayer helpers libraries help tracking the connection between phone and watch and start flows from the such as installing the app

 However, they are not intended to cover complex use cases, or complex interactions between watch and phone.